ziyyadali/DeepPocket/README.md

 [^1]: This was trained using a CrossEntropyLoss loss function.
 This resulted in a very high loss.
 The other training models used the L1Loss function.

 ## Quantitative Measures
-To measure to accuracy of our model, the predicted atom will need be a distance of 215 angstroms from the ground truth.
-Distance will be calculated by finding the Euclidean distance between the predicted and known atom, `sqrt((x1 – x2)**2 + (y1 – y2)**2 + (z1 – z2)**2)`.
-This distance will be used to determine if the model is actually learning.
+The model correctly classified the protein binding if the predicted atom was within a distance of 215 angstroms(21.5 nanometres) from the ground truth.
+Distance between the predicted and target atom was calculated using the Euclidean distance, `sqrt((x1 – x2)**2 + (y1 – y2)**2 + (z1 – z2)**2)`.
+This distance was used to quantify the model learning.

 ## Results
 Due to time constraints and hardware limitations, we were only able to produce an overfitting model trained on 12 proteins.
 The training model used the following hyperparameter values: